5 Strategies To De-stress The Holidays

 The holidays carry a huge pressure to be perfect.
 A few hours watching TV shows with holiday cooking and decorating themes can give the most talented cook and interior designer an inferiority complex.
 It is easy to wear yourself out making every detail of the day perfect, but there is nothing left in your gas tank to give the best you to your family and friends.
 Tell yourself that good enough is good enough.
 The purpose of the holidays isn’t the food, the decorations, or the gifts, it is the love that you share.
 Focus on relationships, not food that is eaten and digested, decorations that go back in the attic, wrappings that go in the trash, or gifts that are soon forgotten.
 It is the memories of our loved ones that lasts.
 It will significantly de-stress the holidays when you accept that perfection is not attainable, but good memories are.

-by Telling Yourself That It’s Okay To Say No
+De-stress The Holidays By Telling Yourself It’s Okay To Say No

 Holiday gatherings, by their very nature, are chaotic.
 Children will run and yell, the kitchen will have too many cooks, nosy aunts or uncles will pry, something will go wrong.
 One thing you can count on is that things will not go according to plan.
 So, decide right now that you are not going to focus on the things you cannot control like your brother-in-law spouting his crazy political views or your mother’s apple pie burning.
 Focus instead of what you can control.
 You can control your reaction and your response.
 Take a pause, breathe, leave the room if needed to gain composure, and probably, during that time, the conversation will have changed or the crisis will have solved itself.
 If not, you can say, “I prefer not to talk about that; can we focus on happy things today?”
 You can help your mother scrape the burnt parts of the crust away and remind her of something you burned when she was teaching you to cook.